Be a wearable tech citizen scientist

 Dr. Henry Leung, PhD, Department of Electrical and Computer Engineering

-Dr. Steve Liang, PhD, Department of Geomatics Engineering
+Dr. Steve Liang, P.Eng., PhD, Department of Geomatics Engineering

 Dr. Ryan Peters, PhD, Faculty of Kinesiology

 Dr. Chad Saunders, PhD, Haskayne School of Business

 Dr. Mike Smith, PhD, Department of Electrical and Computer Engineering

 Dr. Darren Stefanyshyn, PhD, Faculty of Kinesiology

 Dr. Svetlana Yanushkevich, PhD, Department of Electrical and Computer Engineering

 This program was funded by Natural Sciences and Engineering Research Council of Canada (NSERC) CREATE Grant.